rajeshpavadi/demo-ci-cd/README.md

 http://3.239.228.141:8080/job/Demo-CI-CD/
 ```

-## Prioritized list of five development tasks i would do next to improve my solution to the code challenge
+## Prioritized list of five development tasks to improve the code challenge

 ```
 1. Python